The conclusion to 'a space opera of surpassing gracefulness, depth, complexity, and well, all-round weirdness'

 'The final book in Toner's ridiculously ambitious trilogy will force you to redefine what space opera can do... ' Barnes & Noble

-'Among the most significant works of science fiction released in recent years.
-Granted, you've got to give it your all, but give it that and you'll get all that and more besides back' TOR.COM [The Promise of the Child]
+'Among the most significant works of science fiction released in recent years' TOR.COM [The Promise of the Child]

 to call The Promise of the Child one of the most accomplished debuts of 2015 so far is to understate its weight-instead, let me moot that is among the most significant works of science fiction released in recent years - Tor.com